There are specified deductibles for hurricane damage in Florida which must be met before insurance starts paying

 Public Adjuster: A licensed individual that adjusts insurance claims on behalf of insureds as opposed to insurance companies.

 Term: The time during which an insurance policy is in effect.
+This is also commonly referred to as the "policy period", and is generally for a term of one year at a time.

 Third Party: Someone other than the policyholder who has experienced loss or is entitled to be paid under the policy